babel/website/docs/usage.md

 title: Usage Guide
 ---

 There are quite a few tools in the Babel toolchain that try to make it easy for you to use Babel whether you're an "end-user" or building an integration of Babel itself.
-You can read more about the tools you decide to use in the "Usage" section of the docs.
+This will be a quick introduction to those tools and you can read more about them in the "Usage" section of the docs.

-If you're building an app or library, here are the main things Babel can do for you:
-- Transform syntax
-- Polyfill features that are missing in your target environment
-- Code transformations (codemods)
+If you're using a framework, the work of configuring babel might be already done for you, and you might want to check our [interactive setup guide](/setup.html) instead.

+## Overview

-This short guide will show you how to compile your JavaScript application code that uses ES2015+ syntax into code that works in the last 2 versions of all browsers, as well as Safari versions 7 and up.
+This guide will show you how to compile your JavaScript application code that uses ES2015+ syntax into code that works in current browsers.
 That will involve both transforming new syntax and polyfilling missing features.

-## Overview

 The entire process to set this up involves: